 Using Microsoft Endpoint Manager

-Microsoft Endpoint Manager integrates with the deployment service to provide Windows 10 update management capabilities.
-For more information, see Windows 10 feature updates policy in Intune.
+Microsoft Endpoint Manager integrates with the deployment service to provide Windows client update management capabilities.
+For more information, see Feature updates for Windows 10 and later policy in Intune.

 Scripting common actions using PowerShell

 The Microsoft Graph SDK includes a PowerShell extension that you can use to script and automate common update actions.
 For more information, see Get started with the Microsoft Graph PowerShell SDK.

 Microsoft Graph makes deployment service APIs available through.
 Get started with these learning paths:

 Once you are familiar with Microsoft Graph development, see Windows updates API overview in Microsoft Graph for more.